edwinmeyer/contacts-api-service/README.md

 - No RSpec or other tests are described.
 While repeatable automated testing is an important part of application development, no tests are included here to avoid distracting from main line of the tutorial.
 Instead, the curl command is used to generate requests for manual testing.
 - Similarly, features that are an important part of any practical application but which are not directly related to API features are omitted.
 For example, only a few model validations are implemented.
 - Setting up the basic Rails application environment is not covered here.
 Refer to "Basic Setup for Ruby on Rails 5 Development" at https://github.com/edwinmeyer/rails-5-setup for this.
+- The package versions listed were current as of July 20, 2019.
+Later versions of Rails or Ruby may have different behaviors.

 ## Documentation Conventions
 Except where specially noted: